georgialouise94/hello-world/README.md

 # hello-world
 codefirstgirls task

-I'm learning to code on Thursdays and do improv on thursdays
+I'm learning to code on Thursdays